 Some examples include:

-- loading managers whose business practices, including loading/unloading times, cause the driver to exceed the speed limit.
+- a schedulers business practices, requests or demands, cause or encourage the driver to exceed the speed limit.

-Contracts that require a driver to break the law are illegal.
+Contracts that cause or encourage a driver of a heavy vehicle or a party in the chain of responsibility to break the law are illegal.

 In a prosecution, the courts may consider the actions of each party in the supply chain.
-This includes what measures those parties have in place to prevent breaches of the HVNL occurring.
-Each party in the chain must demonstrate to the Court that they took all reasonable steps to prevent the contravention or show the court that there were no steps they could reasonably be expected to have taken to prevent the contravention.
+This includes what measures each party had in place to ensure safe practices and prevent breaches of the HVNL occurring.
+Prosecution will need to demonstrate to the court that a party in the chain of responsibility did not do all that was reasonably practicable to ensure the safety of the party’s transport activities.